Earth & Space Science & Engineering Graduate Student Wins Award for Research Paper

 Third-year Earth and Space Science and Engineering PhD student Athina Peidou has been awarded the International Association of Geodesy Young Authors Award for her work on the paper titled On the feasibility of using satellite gravity observations for detecting large-scale solid mass transfer events published in the Journal of Geodesy.

 Prior to joining Lassonde, Athina, who is from Katerini, Greece, received her Bachelor’s in Geodesy and Geomatics Engineering at Aristotle University in Thessaloniki, Greece and later her MASc in Geological Engineering from Queen’s University in Kingston, Ontario.

-The main focus of her research paper involved assessing whether satellite gravity measurements can detect large scale landslides, with emphasis on submarine landslides.
+The main focus of her research paper involved assessing whether satellite gravity measurements can detect large-scale landslides, with emphasis on submarine landslides.

 Satellite gravity measurements provide an excellent source of information for mass movements and her research uses this information to better understand the Earth’s processes.

-“While most people are aware of the 2011 earthquake and the subsequent tsunami in Tohoku, Japan, it took a couple years to detect the massive submarine landslide offshore Japan that was induced by the earthquake,” remarks Peidou.
+“While most people are aware of the 2011 earthquake and the subsequent tsunami in Tohoku, Japan, it took a couple of years to detect the massive submarine landslide offshore Japan that was induced by the earthquake,” remarks Peidou.

 Due to limited information on oceanic environments, most submarine landslides still remain unknown.
 With satellite gravity measurements’ continuous availability, submarine events can be detected practically.